code-finesse/interview-prep/technical-interview/technical-interview-README.md

 Users should keep these things in mind.
 Let them know things won't work unless they have done these
 * In order to understand the implementation of certain things and more in depth understanding of specific problems, you can go to the [coding-challenges](https://github.com/code-finesse/coding-challenges) repository
 * That is where you can find individual problems, their solutions, and some comments explaining the thought process of the code
-* This repo will help you to understand the process as a whole, and point you in the right directions of which resources to use to prepare you for that specific stage

 ## How To Navigate (if necessary)
 Simple explanation of how to navigate the project folders (if not already explained in the project's README.md)